17th century history: What was life like in the 17th century?

 We all have 17th century ancestors, even if they are still lurking, nameless, waiting to be discovered.
 The 17th century was an era when most people on low or average incomes lived under the radar.
 It was centuries before the records we rely on for starting a family tree, such as census records and civil registration of births, marriages and deaths, were invented.

-However, parish, probate and tax records offer the possibility of finding evidence of a named forebear, and there’s lots of this kind of data online.
+However, parish, probate and tax records offer the possibility of finding evidence of a named forebear as far back as the 17th century, and there’s lots of this kind of data online.
 And while the chances of finding other sources are relatively low, the situation is far from hopeless.

-This was the era of the Old Poor Law, of the Interregnum, of upheaval and mass migration.
-English courts began sending convicts to the colonies and it was the century that saw the first Huguenot refugees arrive in Britain.
+The 17th century was the era of the Old Poor Law, of the Interregnum, of upheaval and mass migration.
+English courts began sending convicts to the colonies in America and the first Huguenots arrived in Britain.

 “The Protestation Returns are the closest record we have to a census from 1642.”